Zhurkin-Alex/Zhurkin-Alex/README.md

-**Zhurkin-Alex/Zhurkin-Alex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+### :man_technologist: About Me :

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on Next.js and React projects
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning advanced animation techniques with Framer Motion
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on interesting web development projects
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with advanced TypeScript patterns
-- 💬 Ask me about ...
+- 💬 Ask me about React, TypeScript, and modern web development
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Your LinkedIn profile or email]
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love creating interactive games and animations!